The neural dynamics of auditory word recognition and integration: Acknowledgments

 \section{Acknowledgments}

-We thank Aixiu An, Jacob Andreas, Canaan Breiss, Trevor Brothers, Tyler Brooke Wilson, Samer Nour Eddine, Evelina Fedorenko, Micha Heilbron, Shailee Jain, Peng Qian, Tamar Regev, Cory Shain, Jakub Szewczyk, and Josh Tenenbaum for comments on earlier versions of this paper.
-We also thank Micha Heilbron and Marlies Gillis for sharing EEG analysis code and data.
+We thank Aixiu An, Jacob Andreas, Canaan Breiss, Trevor Brothers, Tyler Brooke Wilson, Samer Nour Eddine, Evelina Fedorenko, Micha Heilbron, Shailee Jain, Peng Qian, Cory Shain, Jakub Szewczyk, and Josh Tenenbaum for comments on earlier versions of this paper.
+We thank Micha Heilbron, Marlies Gillis, and Tamar Regev for invaluable advice on EEG data analysis, and for sharing analysis code and data.
 JG gratefully acknowledges support from the Open Philanthropy Project and RPL gratefully acknowledges support from a Newton Brain Science Research Seed Award.

 \FloatBarrier